permafrost-dev/stackup/README.md

 The `domains` section of the configuration file is used to specify a list of domain names that can be accessed when downloading remote files or including remote files.
 Wildcards are supported, such as `*.github.com`.
-If the `domains` section is not specified, default values of `raw.githubusercontent.com` and `api.github.com` are used.
+If the `domains` section is not specified, default values of `raw.githubusercontent.com` and `api.github.com` are used for the allow list, and all other domains are blocked.

 The `hosts` section of `domains` allows the configuration of headers to send with requests to specific hosts.
 Hostnames may be fully-qualified hostnames, or may contain wildcards.
 For example, `*.githubusercontent.com` will match `raw.githubusercontent.com` and `gist.githubusercontent.com`.